First of Its Kind Surgical Home

 - Infantile scoliosis, which occurs in children younger than age 3

 - Injuries to spinal bones and ligaments due to trauma

 - Abnormal rounding in the upper back (kyphosis)

 - Stress fractures in the lower back (spondylolysis)

 - Spondylolisthesis, which occurs when one bone (vertebra) slips forward relative to the bone below

 - Spinal tumors

-We partner with pediatric experts and departments from across Children’s National Health System to deliver comprehensive care for complex spinal conditions.
+We partner with pediatric experts and departments from across Children’s National Hospital to deliver comprehensive care for complex spinal conditions.

 Pediatric Spine Surgery Research

 At Children’s National, our doctors are advancing spinal deform treatment in children with ground breaking research.
 We are also actively researching other surgical improvements for our spine patients through the Sheikh Zayed Institute for Surgical Innovation.